DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 See [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD?path=%2FFAD%20Add%20IFY.sql&version=GBmaster)

 1. Give user the option to clear out the `IFY$`(for when they're NOT appending new passes.
-0. Insert into the actual table t_Dntl_Applicants.
+0. Insert applicants into the actual table t_Dntl_Applicants.
-The uses can alter the data_source code to be 1, 2, or 3 (IFY, ISFY, and PHE respectively) This is done in two parts - for those who were not marked absent and those who were
+The uses can alter the data_source code to be 1, 2, or 3 (IFY, ISFY, and PHE respectively)
+0. Insert their decisions into the actual table t_Dntl_Decisions